schuchert/schuchert.github.io/_posts/2021-02-22-ThreadingStory.md

 {::options parse_block_html="true" /}
 ## Overview
-I was on an engagement around 1999 where there was a program someone and written to transfer a db/2 mainframe-based data set into a different SQL db.
+I was on an engagement around 1999 where there was a program someone had written to transfer a db/2 mainframe-based data set into a different SQL db.

 It needed to run daily.